AdnanSharique/fsi/Readme-shell.md

 	![Close the browser tab.](media/cloud-shell-13.png)

 	> **Notes:**
-	> -While you are waiting for processes to get completed in the Azure Cloud Shell window, you'll be asked to enter the code three times.
+	> - While you are waiting for processes to get completed in the Azure Cloud Shell window, you'll be asked to enter the code three times.
 This is necessary for performing installation of various Azure Services and preloading content in the Azure Synapse Analytics SQL Pool tables.
 	> - You may be prompted to choose a subscription after the above-mentioned step if you have multiple subscriptions associated with your account.
 Choose the **subscription** that you used to sign in to the Azure portal.

 19. You will now be prompted to **enter** the resource group name in the Azure Cloud Shell.
-Type the same resource group name that you created in [Task 1](#task-1-create-a-resource-group-in-azure). – ‘Synapse-Fsi-Lab’.
+Type the same resource group name that you created in [Task 1](#task-1-create-a-resource-group-in-azure). – 'DDiB-FSI-Lab'.

 	![Enter Resource Group name.](media/cloud-shell-14.png)